No. 5 Duke holds off No. 1 Gonzaga for 84-81 victory - KTVZ

 Associated Press

-LAS VEGAS (AP) — Paolo Banchero scored 21 points to lead the No. 5 Duke Blue Devils over No. 1 Gonzaga 84-81 on Saturday night.
+LAS VEGAS (AP) — Paolo Banchero scored 21 points to lead No. 5 Duke over No. 1 Gonzaga 84-81 on Friday night.
 It was Gonzaga’s first loss since losing to Baylor in April’s national championship.
 Wendell Moore Jr. scored 20 points and Mark Williams added 17 points and 9 rebounds for the Blue Devils.
 Julian Strawther led Gonzaga with a career-high 20 points and 10 rebounds.
 Drew Timme added 17 points, Chet Holmgren had 16 points and Rasir Bolton chipped in with 15 for the Bulldogs.
+Gonzaga also turned the ball over 17 times.

 Comments